mauriciomem/kube-the-hard-way-aws/docs/kubeadm-cluster.md

 - `--upload-certs`: to distribute the certificates accross all control plane node without manual distribution.
 Let kubeadm manage the certifcate creation and distribution processes.

+- `--apiserver-cert-extra-sans`: extra Subject Alternative Name for the API endpoint server certificate.
+Could come handy if access to the cluster should be done via the public DNS hostname of the public facing instance.

 2. **kubeadm init without automatic certificate distribution**

 ```